 Chemical imbalance is said to be the root of depression, but what does that mean?
+Luckily we live in the age where it’s easy to do a research of any kind; just like we can easily browse the internet and go to https://luckystreet.com/ so can we find legit, educational resources regarding the heavy topics such as depression.
 Our organisms are so complex that numerous chemical reactions are happening all the time inside of us and it is difficult sometimes to pinpoint exactly what the cause of one person’s depression is.
 Therefore, two people who have the same or similar symptoms might have completely different causes for their depression.
 Unfortunately, a lot of things can cause a person to be depressed and these causes range from stressful life events, faulty mood regulation, all the way to genetics.

 The many inner workings of our brains are still a mystery to scientists, but there has been huge progress in the past couple of decades.
 Using brain imaging such as PET, SPECT, or fMRI scans, scientists have been able to pinpoint which parts of the brain are responsible for our moods.
 Their research has shown that the amygdala, the thalamus, and the hippocampus are all connected to depression.
 For example, the hippocampus is usually smaller in people suffering from depression.
 This also relates to stress since stress can hold back the production of new cells in the hippocampus.